 All Color Guards must submit your groups Song Selection Information via the director’s only website no later than 5 weeks before your first event.
 Groups failing to have this information on file WILL NOT be permitted to compete.

 The musical selection(s) used in your program may require additional licensing other than blanket licenses obtained by WGI.
 WGI cannot give legal advice towards any possible licensing needed for your group.
+Consult your legal counsel before taking any action.
 For more information visit:

 WGI VIDEO POLICY